 Sexual Violence is defined as sexual assault, sexual abuse, or sexual stalking of a minor child or teenager, including sexual violence committed by perpetrators who are strangers to the victim and by perpetrators who are known or related by blood or marriage to the victim.
 Behaviors that fall under this definition include but are not limited to incest, molestation, child abuse, stranger rape, and non-stranger rape.

 Students who believe they have been harassed, bullied, or otherwise victimized by fellow students or WISD employees are encouraged to promptly report such incidents to the campus principal or other campus professional.
 To the greatest extent possible, complaints shall be treated as confidential.
 Limited disclosure may be necessary to complete a thorough investigation.
 A student or parent/guardian who has a complaint alleging bullying, harassment, dating violence, or sexual violence may request a conference with the principal or the principal’s designee.
-If the student or parent/guardian is not satisfied with the response from campus staff, s/he may request a conference with Dr. Nita Ellis, the Executive Director of Student Services or with WISD’s Title IX Coordinator, Mr. Richard Crosby.
+If the student or parent/guardian is not satisfied with the response from campus staff, s/he may request a conference with Lynn Pool, the Executive Director of Student Services or with WISD’s Title IX Coordinator, Mr. Monty Chapman.

 Complaints will be documented and investigated in accordance with the WISD policies and guidelines.
 Any staff member who observes an incident that involves physical or verbal threats will report the incident immediately to the campus principal.
 Any staff member who learns of an incident or threat may submit a Bullying, Harassment, or Intimidation Reporting Form in the main office of any school campus.